-b.
+c.
 Additional CPMI-IOSCO guidance reports

-The Companion Policy currently states that, in interpreting and implementing the PFMI Principles, regard is to be given to the explanatory notes in the PFMI Report unless otherwise indicated in section 3.1 or Part 3 of the Companion Policy.
-Since the publication of the PFMI Report, CPMI-IOSCO have published related documents and additional guidance on certain specific aspects of the PFMI Principles, including the following:7
+The Companion Policy states that, in interpreting and implementing the PFMI Principles, regard is to be given to the explanatory notes in the PFMI Report unless otherwise indicated in section 3.1 or Part 3 of the CP.
+Since the publication of the PFMI Report, CPMI-IOSCO has published related documents and additional guidance on certain specific aspects of the PFMI Principles.
+We have therefore adopted an addition to the CP that these and other future CPMI-IOSCO reports should be used as guidance in interpreting and implementing the PFMI Principles.